Table of Contents

 Adaptation to Chronic Breath-Hold Diving

 The body makes certain chronic adaptations in the respiratory system in those people who practice breath-hold diving constantly, for example, fishermen.
-These include increased pulmonary function tests, decreased ventilatory sensitivity to partial pressure of oxygen and carbon dioxide, as well as heightened diving reflexes.
+These include increased pulmonary function tests, decreased ventilatory sensitivity to the partial pressure of oxygen and carbon dioxide, as well as heightened diving reflexes.

 Pulmonary function tests